RMMOA

 Questions and Answers

-How will the feedback be integrated into the final recommendations of the study?
+How will the stakeholder consultation feedback be integrated into the final recommendations of the study?

 The integration of feedback into the final recommendations of the study will involve a thorough review of all received input.
-While the exact nature of the feedback cannot be determined in advance.
-Ricardo will systematically evaluate and incorporate relevant suggestions.
+Depending on the exact nature of the feedback, Ricardo will systematically evaluate and incorporate relevant suggestions.
 Although the final report may not explicitly present recommendations, any clear and actionable insights, such as implementing specific measures or adjusting certain approaches, will be carefully considered and reflected in the report.
 The primary focus will be to provide an estimation of emissions and outline strategies for their reduction moving forward.

 How are you going to use the study?